patilswapnilv/reactpress/README.md

 # reactpress : give wings to your Wordpress front-end

+Every website wants to appear in searches.
 Reactpress is starter-kit to create a **SEO-friendly** React front-end for your Wordpress REST API, without configuring boring stuff. ⚡ There is also a GraphQL version : https://github.com/nyl-auster/reactpress-graphql

 <img width="200" src="https://raw.githubusercontent.com/nyl-auster/reactpress/master/themes/starter/images/hippogriff.png" />